 Environmentally, Wind has often been seen as an expression of the supernatural or the divine.
 In many cultures, a gentle Wind that arises at the conclusion of a ceremony is a sign of its success.
 In Greek mythology, there are twelve different gods associated with each of the winds of the twelve directions.
 Ecologically, the Wind’s quality of movement is important as a source of seed and pollen dispersal for plants as well as having a profound effect upon weather and climate.
 It can be beneficial such as being used as a power source for transportation, energy or recreational activities.
 Or it can be indescribably destructive through the force of tornadoes and hurricanes.

 Also, the simple act of inhaling and exhaling with awareness can be quite helpful.
-Imagine inhaling pure, fresh Air and then exhaling all impure, stale air.
-Imagine this Air traveling throughout the body.
+Imagine inhaling pure, fresh Wind or Air and then exhaling all impure, stale Wind.
+Imagine this Wind traveling throughout the body.
 Similarly, imagine a ‘Wind of Change’ gently blowing into any area of your life that feels stuck.
-If the Air feels disturbed and there is too much erratic movement, then focus more on the Element of Earth and the Air becoming calm and stable.
+If the Wind Element feels disturbed and there is too much erratic movement, then focus more on the Element of Earth and imagine the Wind becoming calm and stable.